-- c.
-In academic searches, the ADEWD, in collaboration with the Associate Dean of the Faculty for Personnel, Development, and DiversityDOF, DSP, or the Dean of the Faculty/Vice President for Academic AffairsVPAA, as appropriate, reviews the position description and all components of the search plan proposed by the hiring department or office before approving a search. - d.
-The Department of Human Resources maintains and updates lists of recruitment resources for both academic and nonacademic searches. - e.
-The Department of Human Resources routinely sends announcements of position vacancies to local and regional organizations that represent historically underrepresented groups.
+- d.
+Human Resources maintains and updates lists of recruitment resources for both academic and nonacademic searches. - e.
+Human Resources routinely sends announcements of position vacancies to local and regional organizations that represent historically underrepresented groups.
 Heads of departments, offices, and programs are strongly encouraged to network through their own personal and/or professional contacts in an effort to broaden the diversity of candidate pools for all positions.
 Such outreach should occur on a regular basis, even in the absence of an immediate position vacancy. - f.
 All applicants for academic and nonacademic position vacancies will receive an acknowledgment of their interest in employment at Skidmore through a postcard, e-mail, or letter.
 Those applicants who file their applications online will receive a confirmation number as well as an on-screen acknowledgment. - g.
-Before any candidate in an academic search is invited for an interview (whether on or off campus), the office or department responsible for hiring will contact the ADEWD and the DOFAssociate Dean of the Faculty for Personnel, Development, and Diversity, the DSP, or the Dean of the Faculty/Vice President for Academic AffairsVPAA, as appropriate, to review the applicant pool.
-If the pool is not sufficiently inclusive, the Associate Dean of the Faculty/or Personnel, Development, and DiversityDOF, the DSP, or the Dean of the Faculty/Vice President for Academic AffairsVPAA, and the ADEWD may recommend further steps. - h.
+Before any candidate in an academic search is invited for an interview (whether on or off campus), the office or department responsible for hiring will contact the ADEWD and the Associate Dean of the Faculty for Personnel, Development, and Diversity, the DSP, or the Dean of the Faculty/Vice President for Academic Affairs, as appropriate, to review the applicant pool.
+If the pool is not sufficiently inclusive, the Associate Dean of the Faculty for Personnel, Development, and Diversity, the DSP, the Dean of the Faculty/Vice President for Academic Affairs and the ADEWD may recommend further steps. - h.
 At the conclusion of the interviewing phase, the office or department responsible for hiring will contact the ADEWD and the appropriate Dean or Vice President to discuss the candidates interviewed.
-No oral or written commitment may be made to a candidate until the ADEWD, and, in the case of academic searches, the Associate Dean of the Faculty for Personnel, Development, and Diversity, DOF,the DSP, or the Dean of the Faculty/Vice President for Academic AffairsVPAA-have agreed that appropriate equal employment opportunity procedures have been followed.
-If such policies and procedures have been violated, the search may be deferred.

-B. Administration: Roles and Responsibilities

-- Members of President's Cabinet are responsible for the coordination of institutional efforts and resources to advance the strategic goals of increasing and retaining a diverse faculty and staff and of fostering an inclusive campus climate. - 2.
-The ADEWD, in consultation with the Dean of the Faculty/Vice President for Academic AffairsDOF, the VPAA, and others as appropriate, is charged with providing leadership in recommending and implementing strategies to secure and maintain a diverse campus community of faculty and staff; coordinating institution-wide equal opportunity and diversity employment efforts, including equal employment opportunity strategies and activity on all searches; planning and initiating all education for faculty and staff on matters of equal employment opportunity, unlawful discrimination, and harassment; and coordinating this activity with related student education provided by Student Affairs staff.
-The ADEWD is responsible for coordinating and disseminating to the community an annual report on the state of diversity at the College.

-3. The ADEWD provides counsel to the President and President's Cabinet on issues of equal employment opportunity, diversity, and anti-harassment.
+No oral or written commitment may be made to a candidate until the ADEWD, and, in the case of academic searches, the Associate Dean of the Faculty for Personnel, Development, and Diversity, the DSP, or the Dean of the Faculty/Vice President for Academic Affairs have agreed that appropriate equal employment opportunity procedures have been followed.
+If such policies and procedures have been violated, the search may be deferred. - B. Administration: Roles and Responsibilities - 1.
+Members of President's Cabinet are responsible for the coordination of institutional efforts and resources to advance the strategic goals of increasing and retaining a diverse faculty and staff and of fostering an inclusive campus climate. - 2.
+The ADEWD, in consultation with the Dean of the Faculty/Vice President for Academic Affairs, and others as appropriate, is charged with providing leadership in recommending and implementing strategies to secure and maintain a diverse campus community of faculty and staff; coordinating institution-wide equal opportunity and diversity employment efforts, including equal employment opportunity strategies and activity on all searches; planning and initiating all education for faculty and staff on matters of equal employment opportunity, unlawful discrimination, and harassment; and coordinating this activity with related student education provided by Student Affairs staff.
+The ADEWD is responsible for coordinating and disseminating to the community an annual report on the state of diversity at the College. - 3.
+The ADEWD provides counsel to the President and President's Cabinet on issues of equal employment opportunity, diversity, and anti-harassment.
 The ADEWD communicates as appropriate with the President, members of President's Cabinet, the Associate Vice President for Finance and Administration and Director of Human Resources, and members of Academic Staff.

-The ADEWD is also available for consultation with any other member of the Skidmore community. community.
+The ADEWD is also available for consultation with any other member of the Skidmore community.